MBII-Galactic-Conquest/mb2-automessage/README.md

 To stop the plugin:

-1. Double-click the stop.bat file
+1. Double-click the stop.bat file or just close the cmd window.

 The plugin's output will be logged to automessage.log in the same directory.